 German media reports discussions are at an advanced stage for Audi and Porsche to enter F1 in a couple of years.
 The Volkswagen Group supervisory board could decide next month whether its Audi and Porsche subsidiaries should compete in Formula One, German business paper Frankfurter Allgemeine Zeitung (FAZ) reported.
-It would be costly but would give the two brands increased marketing exposure in … [Read more...]
+It would be costly but would give the … [Read more...]

 New Year roadtest: McLaren GT

 The Covid test is familiar to everyone, but it’s also been a test for supercar makers such as McLaren.
 While individuals coped with invasive personal tests, the high performance car brand has, like the auto-industry as a whole, been counting on suppliers and customers to keep it out of trouble and solvent for the post-pandemic period.
-It’s not been a smooth journey over the last two years and … [Read more...]
+It’s not been a … [Read more...]

 Newslines 15 December